Ferdinand de Saussure: Work and influence

 Saussure's theoretical reconstructions of the Proto-Indo-European language vocalic system and particularly his theory of laryngeals, otherwise unattested at the time, bore fruit and found confirmation after the decipherment of Hittite in the work of later generations of linguists such as Émile Benveniste and Walter Couvreur, who both drew direct inspiration from their reading of the 1878 Mémoire.

 Saussure had a major impact on the development of linguistic theory in the first half of the 20th century with his notions becoming incorporated in the central tenets of structural linguistics.
-His main contribution to structuralism was his theory of a two-tiered reality about language.
+His main contributions to structuralism include his notion of the arbitrariness of the linguistic sign.
+There is also his theory of a two-tiered reality about language.
 The first is the langue, the abstract and invisible layer, while the second, the parole, refers to the actual speech that we hear in real life.
 This framework was later adopted by Claude Levi-Strauss, who used the two-tiered model to determine the reality of myths.
-His idea was that all myths have an underlying pattern, which form the structure that makes them myths.
-These established the structuralist framework to literary criticism.
+His idea was that all myths have an underlying pattern, which forms the structure that makes them myths.

 In Europe, the most important work after Saussure's death was done by the Prague school.
 Most notably, Nikolay Trubetzkoy and Roman Jakobson headed the efforts of the Prague School in setting the course of phonological theory in the decades from 1940.
 Jakobson's universalizing structural-functional theory of phonology, based on a markedness hierarchy of distinctive features, was the first successful solution of a plane of linguistic analysis according to the Saussurean hypotheses.
 Elsewhere, Louis Hjelmslev and the Copenhagen School proposed new interpretations of linguistics from structuralist theoretical frameworks.

-In America, where the term 'structuralism' became highly ambiguous, Saussure's ideas informed the distributionalism of Leonard Bloomfield, but his influence remained limited.
+In America, where the term structuralism became highly ambiguous, Saussure's ideas informed the distributionalism of Leonard Bloomfield, but his influence remained limited.
 Systemic functional linguistics is a theory considered to be based firmly on the Saussurean principles of the sign, albeit with some modifications.
 Ruqaiya Hasan describes systemic functional linguistics as a 'post-Saussurean' linguistic theory.
 Michael Halliday argues: